 In addition, other few foods should not be packaged with oxygen absorbers:

 - Leavening agents (baking soda/baking powder) as cans may explode

-- Salt/Sugar (they have a forever shelf life without the oxygen absorber and turn very hard with and oxygen absorber)
+- Salt/Sugar (they have a forever shelf life without the oxygen absorber and turn very hard with an oxygen absorber)

-6. How many oxygen absorbers do I need?
+6. How many of these do I need?